Christ-Mind-Teachings/cmi-ftcm/_book2/chap07.md

 No problem will be truly solved; it will simply appear again in a different form.
 The form changes, shifting first one way then another, but the content never changes, being always the same regardless of form.
-Illusion is the content and the form of eve1y problem, eve1y lack, eve1y conflict or threat.
+Illusion is the content and the form of every problem, every lack, every conflict or threat.
 Nothing you see before you is real, nor can the problems of this world be resolved on the level of illusion.